 - Also please feel free to call Greater Boston Dental Phone Number 617-924-7301 to contact our front desk.

-Adults of any age with the following conditions are at high risk of severe illness from the virus that causes COVID-19 AND SHOULD STRONGLY CONSIDER DELAYING ALL TREATMENT UNTIL JUNE 1, 2020.
-AN M.D.
-OR D.M.D.
-MUST REVIEW HISTORY AND CLEAR DENTAL TREATMENT:
+Adults of any age with the following conditions are at high risk of severe illness from the virus that causes COVID-19 AND SHOULD CONSULT THEIR MEDICAL DOCTOR FOR ADVICE ON SCHEDULING DENTAL CARE:

 - Chronic kidney disease

 - COPD (chronic obstructive pulmonary disease)

 - Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies